 The plan was for this to be the ultimate homeowner's bench - a huge work table that could handle whatever we would throw at it.

-What makes it the ultimate garage workbench?
+What makes it the ultimate workbench?
 Strength.
 Versatility.
 Beauty.
 And, of course, it's able to be built by anyone who's willing to get their hands a little bit dirty.

 Rules for the Ultimate Garage Workbench: